stanleyhon/cse-helpme/README.md

 1. git clone the repo
 2. run make\_DB.py
 3. put cgi-bin files in cgi-bin for your webserver.

+## Stuff we would have done if we had time
+- Be smarter about notifications; only notify people in nearby labs
+- Game mechanics (earn points for helping people.
+Compete!)
+- Security

 ## Known bugs